tony-aw/tinycodet/README.md

   re-assignment again.
 - The `X %<-c% A` operator creates a `CONSTANT` `X` with assignment `A`.
   Constants cannot be changed, only accessed or removed.
-So if you have a piece of code that absolutely requires some unchangeable constant, use this operator to create said constant.
+So if you have a piece of code that requires some unchangeable constant, use this operator to create said constant.